Nexenta/cibs/README.md

 become uncommented.
 Same for modules `64.mk`.

+Other automatic variables are `protodir.<variant>` and `builddir.<variant>`.
+These variables hold paths to corresponding directories used to install or build package. `<variant>` can be, for example, 32 or 64.
+This allow exact specifying which file is requested, e. g.:

+    file $(builddir.32)/libfoo.so.1 path=usr/lib/libfoo.so.1

 ## git.mk

 Use this modules to get sources from Git repositories.
 With this module included